jmusone/prs_scheduler_bot/README.md

 This repository provides a discord bot that uses [prs_scheduler_api](https://github.com/jmusone/prs_scheduler_api).
 It contains near-similar functionality, outlined in the commands listed below.

+This github repository does not include the .env file, which holds global variables including the very secret DISCORD_TOKEN.
+The .env file also includes the endpoints for the prs_scheduler_api, but those can be found in it's own repository (listed above).

 ## Commands:
 ### League Commands:
 - $leagues: Returns all leagues